 Glow Finish Tips: Remember that only white areas will glow, so make sure that your design has plenty of white in it to really take advantage of the glow effect.
 More tips for glow designs are here.

 One of two holographic effects Busy Beaver offers, our cosmic finish is an attention-grabbing option.
 The cosmic finish has a sort of "cracked ice" appearance, showing through a silver/rainbow background in any white areas of your design.
 Cosmic brightens colors a bit and adds a cool, light-reflecting effect.

 Cosmic Finish Tips: Since the cosmic effect has a lot going on, we suggest keeping the artwork you pair with it on the simpler side.
-Small text and tiny details can get lost against the busy cosmic background– bold, high contrast and more graphic designs tend to work best.
-Check out these tips for using cosmic on your project.
+Small text and tiny details can get lost against the busy cosmic background-- bold, high contrast and more graphic designs tend to work best.

 Our newest special printing effect, sparkle finish has a bit of a disco-ball look to it.
 The holographic dot pattern that makes up the sparkle effect is smaller than the "cracked ice" background you see on cosmic buttons, so sparkle works with slightly more detailed designs.
 That said, it's still a good idea to keep artwork for sparkle buttons pretty simple.
 The ultimate light-catcher, sparkle buttons are reflect a rainbow of colors and are impossible to miss.

-Sparkle Finish Tips: For sparkle finish, it’s especially important to pump up the contrast on your design.
+Sparkle Finish Tips: For sparkle finish, it's especially important to pump up the contrast on your design.
 Subtle color variations and pastel colors on a white background should be avoided.
 Check out this blog post for detailed tips for when to use the Cosmic finish or when to use the Sparkle Finish.